FaithAlone.net

 42 Saying, Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.

-Christ submits His will to the Father, and the Father uses that submission to work through the Son.
-This submission is a fundamental part of their relationship, and once again, a well-known, understood part of Trinitarian theology.
+In the incarnation, Christ submitted His will to the Father, and the Father used that submission to work through the Son.
+This is once again, a well-known, understood part of Trinitarian theology.

 This doctrine is the subject of a large portion of John chapter 5, including the interlude between the two verses in question: